 Mrs. Johnson is a terminally ill patient who has been receiving hospice care for several months.
 She has become increasingly anxious and fearful about her condition, and her family has requested that the hospice team not disclose the severity of her illness to her.
 As a , what do you do?

 In this situation, it is vital to prioritize honesty and transparency.
 Patients have a right to know the truth about their condition, and withholding information can lead to mistrust and conflict.
 However, respecting the patient’s family’s wishes and involving them in the conversation is also essential.
 You could empathize with the family and explain the importance of open communication with Mrs. Johnson.
-It may also be helpful to involve a or chaplain to support the patient and her family emotionally.
+It may also be helpful to involve a social worker or chaplain to support the patient and her family emotionally.

 The Family Disagreement